peerix - v0.5.0

 This driver interface allows you to integrate Peerix with any signaling mechanism you prefer.

-If you do not want to create your own signaling server, you can use the NATS driver with a public NATS server or set up your own NATS server for better performance and reliability.
-Using NATS allows you to use Peerix without any server-side code because all signaling is handled through NATS servers directly from the browser.
+If you do not want to create your own signaling server, you may prefer to use one of the built-in drivers.
+For example, you can use the NATS driver.
+Using NATS allows you to use Peerix without writing any backend code, as all signaling is handled through NATS servers directly from the browser.

 // connect to a NATS server (e.g. the public demo server)

-You should install the nats.ws package to use the NATS Driver, as it provides a WebSocket client for connecting to NATS servers from the browser.
+You should install the @nats-io/nats-core package to use the NATS driver.

 ICE (Interactive Connectivity Establishment) is a framework used in WebRTC to find the best path to connect peers.
 It involves using STUN (Session Traversal Utilities for NAT) servers for NAT traversal and TURN (Traversal Using Relays around NAT) servers for relaying media when direct peer-to-peer connections are not possible.